OMerkel/PongOCV/README.md

 # PongOCV
-PongOCV is a solo Pong or Breakout alike game using Computer Vision via live Webcam (e.g. camera from your notebook) to control your paddle.
+PongOCV is a solo Pong or Breakout alike game using Computer Vision via live camera video (e.g. camera from your notebook) to control your paddle.

 ## Third Party Libraries
 Third Party Dependencies: